EURO GOVT-Strong auction pushes Spanish yields to 10-month lows

 By Marius Zaharia

-LONDON, Jan 10 Spain's benchmark bond yields fell to 10-month lows on Thursday after Madrid kicked off its challenging 2013 funding programme with a strongly bid auction of mostly two-year debt.
+LONDON, Jan 10 Spain's benchmark bond yields fell to 10-month lows on Thursday after Madrid kicked off its challenging 2013 funding programme in force with a strongly bid auction of mostly two-year debt.

-Safe-haven Bunds fell after the auction, but losses were limited as investors kept positioning light before the European Central Bank's monthly news conference.
-The ECB left interest rates unchanged at 0.75 percent.
+Safe-haven Bunds fell after the auction, but losses were limited as investors kept positioning light before a European Central Bank meeting later in the day when key interest rates are expected to stay at record lows.

-Spain sold 5.82 billion euros worth of new 2015 bonds and re-opened 2018 and 2026 debt - more than the 4 billion to 5 billion euros targeted, as investors bid more than at previous auctions of similar-dated paper.
+Spain sold 5.82 billion euros worth of new 2015 bonds and re-opened 2018 and 2026 debt - more than the 4 billion-5 billion euros targeted as investors bid more than at previous auctions of similar-dated paper.

 Improved appetite for high-yielding assets this year after the United States averted a fiscal crisis with a last-minute budget deal was the main reason behind the strong result, analysts said.